 - Icing (optional)

-- After the dough has risen, line a large baking sheet with parchment paper and preheat your oven to 375°F.
+Step 7: After the dough rises, line a large baking sheet with parchment paper and preheat your oven to 375 degrees Fahrenheit.

 Making an Easter bread wreath takes a bit of time, but the resulting dish will be well worth the effort.
 As delicious as it is beautiful, we suggest doubling your recipe so you can serve one and gift one to a friend or family member.
 Happy Easter!